-In this case, the decorator is bound to any simple bean or EJB session or message-driven bean that has the type of the delegate attribute as a bean type, and declares all the bindings specified by the delegate attribute.
+In this case, the decorator is bound to any bean that has the type of the delegate attribute as a bean type, and declares all the bindings specified by the delegate attribute.

 All delegate bindings must be explicitly declared.
 If no binding is explicitly declared by the delegate attribute, the set of bindings is empty.